-This Final Issue Report investigates the issues and status of reporting mechanisms for initiating, tracking and analyzing policy-violation reports.
-This report will be submitted to the GNSO Council for its consideration.
+This Preliminary Issue Report investigates the issues and status of reporting mechanisms for initiating, tracking and analyzing policy-violation reports.
+This report is being published for public comment for no less than thirty days and will be followed by a Final Issue Report to be submitted to the GNSO Council.